-- Type 1 – the Perfectionist/Reformer: This personality type is rational and idealistic.
+Type 1 – the Improver: This personality type is rational and idealistic.
 Common traits of this type include strong principles, purposefulness, self-control, and perfectionism.

-- Type 2 – the Helper: The Helper type is caring and interpersonal.
+Type 2 – the Giver: The Giver type is caring and interpersonal.
 Persons with this personality type are usually demonstrative, kind, generous, and possessive.

-- Type 3 – the Achiever: People with this type are goal-oriented and logical.
-Achievers are adaptable, practical, driven, and often apprehensive.
+Type 3 – the Go-getter: People with this type are goal-oriented and logical.
+Go-getters are adaptable, practical, driven, and often apprehensive.

-- Type 4 – the Individualist/Romantic: This type centers on sensitivity and withdrawal.
+Type 4 – the Contemplator: This type centers on sensitivity and withdrawal.
 Those with this type are likely to be expressive, dramatic, creative, and sensitive.

-- Type 6 – the Loyalist: The Loyalist type is committed and security-oriented.
+Type 6 – the Devoted: The Devoted type is committed and security-oriented.
 Its traits include engagement, responsibility, anxiety, and suspicion.

-- Type 7 – the Enthusiast: Enthusiasts are busy and spontaneous.
+Type 7 – the Cheerleader: Cheerleaders are busy and spontaneous.
 This type is often associated with spontaneity, versatility, and agitation.

-- Type 8 – the Challenger: This personality type is powerful and dominating.
+Type 8 – the Master: This personality type is powerful and dominating.
 Challengers are likely to be self-confident, decisive, willful, and confrontational.

-- Type 9 – the Peacemaker: Peacemakers are easygoing and self-aware.
+Type 9 – the Agreeable: Agreeable types are easygoing and self-aware.
 They are often receptive, reassuring, and complacent.

 With its increasing popularity as a system for enhancing introspection and improving personal relationships, the Enneagram has become a valuable tool for employers, hiring managers, and recruiting agencies.

-Assessing Enneagram in a work environment enables employers to understand their employees’ motivations rather than just their outward behavior.
+Assessing Enneagram in a work environment enables employers to understand their employees’ motivations in contrast to their outward behavior, which the DISC test measures.
 This makes it worth finding job candidates’ Enneagram types by using pre-recruitment testing.